davesheinbein/ui-kit-modern/src/components/Providers/Explanation.md

 ## Overview

 The `Providers` folder implements a DRY, configuration-driven system for all context, socket, settings, theme, and custom providers in the UI kit.
-It enables the creation and composition of all provider types using a single, unified `Providers` component, a central configuration registry, and a factory for rapid, declarative provider creation.
+It enables the creation and composition of all provider types using a single, `Providers` component, a central configuration registry, and a factory for rapid, declarative provider creation.
 This system ensures consistency, composability, and maintainability for all global and scoped state/context providers.

 ## Key Files and Structure